-Screen timeout - Sets the amount of time before the screen turns off.
+Screen timeout: Sets the amount of time before the screen turns off due to inactivity.

-Screen-off effect - Sets the effect used when the screen turns off.
-Choose from Fade out, Black hole, and Retro TV.
+Screen-off effect: Sets the effect seen when you turn off the screen.
+Choose from Retro TV, Black hole, and Fade out.

-Auto-rotate screen - Checkmark to switch the screen orientation automatically when you rotate the phone.
+Auto-rotate screen: Checkmark to set the phone to automatically rotate the screen based on the phone orientation (portrait or landscape).

-Daydream - Tap the Daydream switch to toggle it On or Off.
+Daydream: Tap the Daydream switch eto toggle it On or Off.
 On allows the set screensaver to be displayed when the phone is sleeping while docked and/or charging.
-Choose from Clock and Google Photos.
+Choose from Clock or Google Photos.